A common question every person has asked at one time or another is, “What is my purpose in life?” I can guarantee you that we all have purpose.

 The next day Jethro does something else though.
 He shares some fatherly advice full of the wisdom of God.
 He sees all Moses is doing and sees it is not sustainable.
 It cannot last.
 It is burning Moses out and the people are not being served appropriately.
-Jethro does what father or father-in-law does.
-He gives him some advice.
+Jethro does what most fathers or fathers-in-law do; he gives him some advice.
 Moses listened and followed it, and it worked out great!

 Jethro just did what he knew to do.
-See what his son-in-law was doing and offer some advice and suggestions that will make his life and everyone else’s life better.
+He saw what his son-in-law was doing and offered some advice and suggestions that will make his life and everyone else’s life better.

-Let’s look at another example from the Bible.
-Let’s look at Simon the Cyrene.
+Let’s look at another example from the Bible, Simon the Cyrene.
+Mark 15:21 says:

 The Roman soldiers are leading Jesus out to the place of the crucifixion to be executed.
 Normally the condemned prisoner would carry his own cross, but in Jesus’ case, he had been beaten too badly.
 The Roman soldiers picked a man off the street who happened to be walking by with his two sons.
 We read that Simon was from the country and was more than likely a shepherd or farmer and was therefore strong.
 Whatever the reason, the soldiers chose him to carry Jesus’ cross to the place of the crucifixion.

 What did Simon do?
 He was an ordinary man who was strong enough to help.
 He bore Jesus’ cross for him.
-He actually did, what Jesus has asked each of us to do daily.
-He asks us to take up our cross daily and follow him.
+He did what Jesus has asked each of us to do daily.
+Jesus asks us to take up our cross daily and follow him.
 Simon the Cyrene should be an inspiration to us to do whatever the Lord requires when he requires it no matter how small or seemingly insignificant.

 Simon’s task was significant enough to be mentioned in 3 of the 4 gospels.
 I think God wanted to make sure we knew who it was that willfully picked up and carried Jesus’ cross.